تأثیر هشت هفته تمرین تناوبی شدید بر مقادیر T-AMPK ،p-AMPK و فیبروز بافت قلبی و شاخصهای گلیسمیک موشهای دیابتی شدهی نر نژاد ویستار

 • Morteza Nikkhesal 4

-1 Associate Professor, Department of Sports Physiology, Faculty of Physical Education and Sport Sciences, University of Tabriz, Tabriz, Iran
+1 Associate Professor, Department of Exercise Physiology, Faculty of Physical Education and Sport Science, University of Tabriz, Tabriz, Iran.

 2 Professor of Exercise Physiology, Faculty of Physical Education and sport Sciences, University of Tabriz, Tabriz, Iran